jk367/personal_website/content/photos/friend_on_les.md

 draft: false
 ---

-friend in the scene.
+Friend in the scene.
 She's really cool and smart.
 She's kinda in and kinda out of it, like me.